AndreasArvidsson/npm-publish-flatten/README.md

 `node publish-flatten --strip scripts --strip devDependencies`

 ### Keep result files
 By default the modified files are stores in a temporary directory `.npmPublishFlatten` that is removed after process is done.
 By passing the `--keepResult` argument this directory is kept.
 `node publish-flatten --flatten dist --keepResult`

 ### Additional arguments
 All arguments that are not `--flatten`, `--strip`, or `--keepResult` is passed on to the underlying npm publish process.
 This means that you can still pass arguments to npm publish.

-Parameter `--dry-run` is passed on to npm publish
+Parameter `--dry-run` is passed on to npm publish.
 `node publish-flatten --flatten dist --dry-run`

 ### Create npm script
 An easy way to always get your build with correct flattened dirs is to create an script in package.json.